Arunangshu-Das/End-to-End-spam-classification/README.md

 Update the MongoDB connection string in the script to match your own database.

 Make sure to include the `GaussianNB.pkl`, `MultinomialNB.pkl`, and `README.md` files in the same directory as the `spam_classification.py` script.

-Feel free to customize the README file further based on your specific requirements and additional details you want to provide.